apereo/cas-webapp-docker/README.md

 ### Image

 * The image will be available on the host via ports `8080` and `8443`
-* The CAS server will be deployed inside an embedded [Jetty container](http://www.eclipse.org/jetty/) that is built into the [CAS overlay project](http://bit.ly/1PPY47q).
 * You must check the `Dockerfile` to ensure the right branch from the [CAS overlay project](http://bit.ly/1PPY47q) is pulled/cloned.
 * Check the [CAS overlay project](http://bit.ly/1PPY47q) itself to figure out the targetted CAS release.

-## CAS Overlay

-* The build will automatically copy the contents of the `src\main\webapp` to the docker image.
-* You can set up your own custom overlay project based on a directory structure that mimics that of the CAS web application itself.

 ### SSL

 * Update the `thekeystore` file with the server certificate and chain if you need access the CAS server via HTTPS.
 * The password for the keystore is `changeit`.
 * The build will automatically copy the keystore file to the image
-* The embedded Jetty is pre-configured to use that keystore for HTTPS requests.
+* The embedded container packaged in the overlay is pre-configured to use that keystore for HTTPS requests.

 ## Build [![](https://badge.imagelayers.io/apereo/cas:latest.svg)](https://imagelayers.io/?images=apereo/cas:latest 'apereo cas')